prhineh1/63dbfe41-8adc-4409-9fe5-8eb12e3ee8dd/README.md

 This project requires [Node.js](https://nodejs.org/en/) and your preferred package manager ([yarn](https://yarnpkg.com/en/) or [npm](https://www.npmjs.com/))

 1. Install dependencies: `npm install` or `yarn`.
+2. use npm or yarn  to build the project with `build:prod` and launch a local server with `start`.

 ### Scripts